The Abbey, Sutton Courtenay: The New Era Centre

 In 1978, the Astor family sold the house and parts of the grounds, and it came into ownership of a property developer in 1979.
-After months of torrential rain that hindered work, the house was sold in 1980 to The New Era Centre, a non-profit charity established by Dr Fred Blum in 1967.
+After months of torrential rain that hindered work, the house was sold in 1980 to The New Era Centre, a non-profit charity established by Fred Blum in 1967.
 During his lifetime, Blum became a member of the Quakers, whilst maintaining his Jewish heritage.
 In 1963, Blum resigned from his academic posts in the United States and pursued a future based in the United Kingdom.
 In 1969, he met Bishop Stephen Verney at a conference in Coventry where Verney was doing reconciliation work.
-They became friends, “like brothers”, and Verney became a trustee and significant supporter and contributor to the creation and work of The New Era Centre at The Abbey, which became a registered charity on 20 December 1979.
+They became friends, "like brothers", and Verney became a trustee and significant supporter and contributor to the creation and work of The New Era Centre at The Abbey, which became a registered charity on 20 December 1979.
 Verney was a well-connected individual, and frequently communicated with the politician Roy Jenkins.
 The residential community of The New Era Centre in The Abbey was dedicated on 4 October 1981 as a space to explore and work towards the synthesis of Christianity and more contemporary understandings of societal transformation.
 In 1984, after The Abbey was improved to a habitable state, the first two resident community members moved in.
 Stephen Verney extensively discussed, and believed in, the role Buddhist practice and philosophy could play in increasing connectivity with a Christian deity, and it was this belief which led many of The New Era Centre's early pursuits.
 Blum spent decades researching, interviewing and publishing on Mahatma Gandhi's life works and legacy.
 So too did The Abbey welcome Indian thinkers, such as the social activist and spiritual leader Vimala Thakar who, in the 1980s, led a seminar here.
 Among the earliest events taking place at The Abbey was the annual Gandhi Foundation Summer School that continued to be held there.
 Verney retired in 1985 and Blum died in January 1990.
 Much of Blum's work can now be found in The Abbey's library.